Malawi Palliative Care

-Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up these life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
+Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up the life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
 The Chifundo project is funded by the UK government's Department for International Development.

 With desperately under-resourced health facilities, these rural communities find themselves increasingly in need of palliative care due to the increase in life-limiting Non-Communicable Diseases such as cancer, diabetes and respiratory disease.
 The long-lasting effects of the HIV/AIDS epidemic are taking their toll with just over 10% of Malawi’s 18 million people living with HIV.

 Chifundo offers a holistic approach, providing pain relief and treatment of symptoms alongside social and spiritual support to patients and their families.
 This project covers every district of Malawi and will take Malawi to the highest level of integration of palliative care to the Malawian health service - the same level as the UK by mid-2021.